Which? Best Buy smoke alarms

 Smoke alarm reviews you can trust

-Models from the biggest smoke alarm brands on the market are tested in the Which? test lab - including FireAngel, First Alert, Kidde and Ei Electronics - and we've discovered that even the most trustworthy names can drop the ball.
+Models from the biggest smoke alarm brands on the market are tested in the Which? test lab - including Nest Protect, Devolo, FireAngel, First Alert, Kidde and Ei Electronics - and we've discovered that even the most trustworthy names can drop the ball.

 Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.